Nigel Waterson

 Nigel Christopher Waterson (born 12 October 1950) is a British former politician.
 He was the Conservative Member of Parliament for Eastbourne from 1992 until 2010.
 Waterson was a junior minister in the government of John Major.
 He has been the chairman of the Equity Release Council since 2012.
+Waterson is currently chair of Dunsfold Parish Council.

 Early life

 He attended Leeds Grammar School (then a direct grant grammar school) and at The Queen's College, Oxford he read law, graduating with a BA in 1971.
 He became a barrister and founded the firm Waterson Hicks.
 From 1974 to 1978 he was a councillor on Hammersmith and Fulham borough council.

 Parliamentary career

 He contested Islington South and Finsbury in 1979.

 Waterson was the Shadow Minister for Pensions and Conservative Spokesman for Older People.
 He is a patron of many local charities, including President of the Eastbourne Constitutional Club and Vice President for Age Concern - Eastbourne.
 In the Conservative leadership contest in 2005 he backed Ken Clarke to be the next leader before Clarke lost in a preliminary round.

 Waterson lost his seat to the Liberal Democrat Stephen Lloyd in the 2010 general election.
 This was just following the parliamentary expenses scandal, and Lloyd used his campaign literature to make claims about Waterson's expenses.
 Following the election, Waterson sued Lloyd for libel over these statements.
 Waterson lost this case on appeal in 2013, after winning the initial High Court case in 2011.